MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/advanced-hunting-best-practices-windows-defender-advanced-threat-protection.md

 | where ProcessCommandLine == "net stop MpsSvc"
 | limit 10

-// Better query - filters on filename, does case-insnsitive matches ProcessCreationEvents
+// Better query - filters on filename, does case-insensitive matches ProcessCreationEvents
 | where FileName in~ ("net.exe", "net1.exe") and ProcessCommandLine contains "stop" and ProcessCommandLine contains "MpsSvc"